CodeMan0709/Cryptography_Group_Project/README.md

 Run `node api.js` in another terminal.
 The API runs at port `3000` by default.

-To view the blockchain,
+To view the blockchain: Make a `GET` request to `http://localhost:3000/getChain` to get a copy of the blockchain

 Connect each node with its peers [Option `1` in the CLI] before interacting with the blockchain

-Make a `GET` request to `http://localhost:3000/getChain` to get a copy of the blockchain
+# About

+A beginner blockchain that uses WebSocket to let nodes communicate with each other.
+As of writing, this project lacks a lot of functionalities that are considered desirable on a public working blockchain.